ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

 for an if-else expression
 the inferred type is the join of the then and else-branches, etc.
-Because values don’t have a unique type, we have some freedom here.
+Because values don’t have a unique type, we have some freedom in what we infer.
 What should the inferred type of this dict literal be?

 <pre><code class="sourceCode"><span class="kw">let</span> server = {